 2) A Healthy Diet Keeps Its Coat Shiny and Healthy

 Your pet’s coat that is skin and hair prevent germs, water, and heat from entering its body and keeping it warm during cold seasons.
 It is made of protein.
 The only way to maintain its quality and volume is by feeding your dog a meal rich in proteins.
 Failure to provide protein in its diet leads to hair loss, weakness, and dry skin.
 The best source of proteins is from fish, chicken, eggs, soy, and meat that have fatty acids.
 Fatty acids promote the development of healthy skin and a shiny coat.
-Other nutrients such as vitamin A, E & C, and the minerals zinc and copper help in the protection, repair, and growth of skin.
+Other nutrients such as vitamin A, E & C, and the minerals zinc and copper help in the protection, repair, and growth of skin and there’s some new research that CBD can be beneficial for older dogs, but you’d have to check with your vet first.

 3) Whole Foods Aid in Digestion